-Co-Washing Hair in Three Ways
+Co-Washing Hair in 3 Ways

-Use cleansing conditioner instead of dry shampoo
+2. Use cleansing conditioner instead of dry shampoo.

 While you may think to opt for a sulfate-free shampoo, you also have the option of using a cleansing conditioner.
 Many prefer to go the co-washing route as they favor its low-foaming action, which many believe to be less damaging to chemically-treated hair since the weakened state of the hair is protected from being damaged any further.